 What is RPA?

-RPA utilizes software robots as a form of digital workforce, that has the potential to offer dramatic improvements in productivity.
+RPA (Robotic Process Automation) utilizes software robots as a form of digital workforce.
+It has the potential to offer dramatic improvements in productivity.
 Software robots can deliver a high level of accuracy, speed, and consistency, while also offering strong auditability and scalability on large-scale process automations.

-Many manual, rule-based and repetitive processes are perfect candidates for RPA, such as gathering and manipulating data from one system and inputting it into another.
-RPA projects are also often a much more agile and cheaper option in software integrations, especially one’s that involve legacy systems, than traditional integration projects.
-And they have relatively easily calculated ROI.
+- Many manual, rule-based and repetitive processes are perfect candidates for RPA, such as gathering and manipulating data from one system and inputting it into another.

 Definition of RPA targets are often conducted with Lean principles and Lean diagnostics.
-Together with these methodologies, RPA can be used to create useful tools to enhance human capabilities by empowering employees to concentrate on more creative and value-adding services.
+Together with these methodologies, RPA can be used to enhance human capabilities: employees can concentrate on more creative and value-adding services instead of repetitive routines.

 Occupational Impact of RPA

-Outsourcing and offshoring have been two methods for organizations to cut their costs, but they don’t necessarily provide the desired savings anymore, because labor costs are also rising in the most popular offshoring countries in Asia and Europe.
-Although a Robotic FTE is often estimated to be equivalent of at least 3 human FTEs, RPA needs to be viewed as a tool to remove non-value adding activities rather than a tool removing jobs.
+Organisations have used outsourcing and offshoring as methods to cut their costs.
+However, as labor costs are rising in the most popular offshoring countries, these approaches don’t necessarily provide the desired savings anymore.
+Although a Robotic FTE is often estimated to be equivalent of at least 3 human FTEs, RPA needs to be viewed as a tool to remove non-value adding activities rather than a tool for removing jobs.

 RPA might put some traditional jobs at risk due to the efficiency provided by automation, but RPA is also generating new kinds of jobs and bringing back the previously offshored and outsourced jobs to local operators.
 Reshoring and restructuring of the global workforce is likely to happen.